balthazar/oxyo/README.md

 When decoding, no need to specify the output file extension, it will be automatically added.

+###### Example

+    oxyo -c newyork.png -s secretfile.txt -o encoded.png

+Will produce an `encoded.png` image that will look like `newyork.png` when opened, but contains the `secretfile.txt` data.
+The secret can be anything.

+To decode it, simply pass the `encoded.png` file as the carry, and provide a filename without extension as the output.

+    oxyo -c encoded.png -o output

 ###### Spec

 |    1 bit    |  6 bytes  | 8 bytes | n bytes |